RishavAr/Agentic_AI_automating_threat-detection/README.md

 > **Course:** DAEN 690 • Spring 2025
 > **Team:** Rishav Aryan · Durga Prasad Esampelly · Artum Khorshid · Prudhvi Sandeep Mudidana · Samhita Sarikonda · Ravi Teja Talluri

+## Overview

+NetGuard is an AI-powered, serverless cybersecurity pipeline designed for real-time network traffic analysis and threat mitigation.
+Built on AWS Lambda and integrated with SecureGPT, NetGuard automates the entire security workflow—from ingesting network logs and correlating them with known anomalies, to enriching them using GPT-based intelligence and generating JIRA tickets for high-severity threats.
+The system leverages modular agents that ensure scalability, compliance with NIST SP 800-53 standards, and adaptability to evolving threat landscapes.
+By combining cloud-native infrastructure, anomaly detection, and large language model reasoning, NetGuard transforms raw packet data into actionable threat intelligence—enabling proactive, intelligent, and auditable cyber defense

 ## 🧩 System Architecture
 ![System Architecture](Resources/diagrams/Architecture.png)
 NetGuard is composed of four core Lambda agents deployed in a serverless pipeline: